PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 <iframe width="1280px" height="960px" src="https://forms.office.com/e/mC96HqGXbM?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

-In this file, please answer the questions that pop-up (:pencil:) as you navigate the content below.
-Further the module Responsible AI introduces quite a bit of new terminology.
+To avoid multiple submissions, answer the questions that pop up (:pencil:) as you navigate the content below in a text editor of your choice (e.g., Notepad ++, Word, etc.) before entering them into the Microsoft Form.

+Furthermore, the knowledge module Responsible AI introduces quite a bit of new terminology.
 Please make sure to take notes and reflect on the new terms/concepts/debates that you encounter (:bell:).

 ## Questions or issues?